germanchaca/php/README.md

-# Light MVC framework for PHP applications
+# Light MVC framework for PHP POO applications
 A simplistic example of combining a few popular packages into your own micro-framework.

 #### Pre-requisites